zephyrproject-rtos/zephyr/samples/bluetooth/bap_broadcast_assistant/README.rst

 This sample can be found under :zephyr_file:`samples/bluetooth/bap_broadcast_assistant` in the Zephyr tree.

-Check the :ref:`bluetooth samples section <bluetooth-samples>` for general information.
+Check the :zephyr:code-sample-category:`bluetooth` samples for general information.

 Requirements
 ************